Definition:

 2. Limit the quantity: Focus on the most critical indicators to avoid information overload.

-3. Set clear goals: Establish specific benchmarks and objectives for each KPI.
+3. Define clear goals: Establish specific benchmarks and objectives for each KPI.

-4. Ensure measurability: Ensure that data can be collected and analyzed reliably.
+4. Ensure measurability: Guarantee that data can be collected and analyzed reliably.

-5. Review periodically: Adapt KPIs as objectives or the business environment change.
+5. Review periodically: Adapt the KPIs according to changes in objectives or the business environment.

 Tools for monitoring KPIs: